joachimvelde/machine-learning/README.md

 # AI/ML in C
 This is a repository for exploring and implementing algorithms in AI/ML.

+Currently, running train will train and test the network on the MNITS dataset.
+The parameters will be stored in a binary file which will be loaded when running main.
+The main binary will open a window in raylib, where the user can draw digits.
+Right click clears the window.
+Press space to have the network guess which digit the user has drawn.
+The results will be printed to the terminal.

+[Add a gif/video showing the network guessing a hand drawn digit]

 ## Runs
 For the whole MNIST dataset uploaded, a network with two hidden layers, with 500 and 100 neurons and a learning rate of 0.01 gave an accuracy of 94 percent